 Perakis has a passion for supervising PhD, Master's, and undergraduate students and builds lifelong relationships with them.
 So far, she has graduated twenty-eight PhD and fifty-three Master's students.
 In 2012, she received the Samuel M. Seegal Award for inspiring students to achieve excellence.

 In July 2019, she has served as the CoDirector of the Operations Research Center (interdepartmental PhD program at MIT reporting to the Schwartzman College of Computing).
 Then in July 2022, she was appointed Associate Dean for SERC (Social and Ethical Responsibilities of Computing) in the Schwarzman College of Computing and MIT Sloan.
 She is currently serving on the council for the College of Computing.
-In addition, since July 2017, she has also served as the faculty director of the Executive MBA (EMBA) program at MIT Sloan.
-In the past, from 2009 to July 2015, Perakis served as the faculty codirector of the Leaders for Global Operations (LGO, former LFM) Program at MIT (joint program between the Sloan School and the School of Engineering).
-She has also served as the group head of the Operations Management group from 2010-2017 and finally, as the group Head of the Operations Research and Statistics group at MIT Sloan.
+In the past, from 2017 to 2022, she served as the Faculty Director of the Executive MBA (EMBA) program at MIT Sloan.
+From 2009 to July 2015, Perakis served as the Faculty CoDirector of the Leaders for Global Operations (LGO, former LFM) Program at MIT (joint program between the Sloan School and the School of Engineering).
+She has also served as the Group Head of the Operations Management group from 2010-2017 and finally, as the Group Head of the Operations Research and Statistics group at MIT Sloan.

 Perakis is currently the Editor in Chief of the M&SOM journal.
 She has also served as America’s editor in chief of the Journal of Pricing and Revenue Management and as Department Editor for the journal Service Science in the area of Analytics.
 She has also served as an Associate Editor for the flagship journals of the field: Management Science, Operations Research, M&SOM, INFORMS Journal on Optimization, and as a senior editor for POM.
 She has served as the chair of the RMP Section of INFORMS and as the VP of Meetings of the MSOM Society of INFORMS.